ghost-goblin/SQL/README.md

 > SQL keywords are NOT case sensitive: `select` is the same as `SELECT`

++ The `WHERE` clause is used to filter records and extract only those records that fulfill a specified condition.

 ## Relational Database Management System
 **RDBMS** is the basis for SQL and the data in RDBMS is stored in database objects called tables. **RDBMS** uses a structure that allows us to identify and access data _in relation_ to another piece of data in the database.
 A table is a collection of related data entries and it consists of columns and rows (often called _records_).
 A database most often contains one or more tables.
 Each table is identified by a name (e.g. "Customers" or "Products").